vincedarley/homebridge-plugin-bwaspa/README.md

 </span>

-This plugin will connect to Spas/Hot-tubs via their Balboa wifi module, and expose a set of controls (pumps, lights, etc) and the spa temperature, and temperature control thermostat, in HomeKit.
-It also exposes a "Leak Sensor" which acts as a sensor for whether the heater water flow in the spa is all good.
-You can set that up in Home to send you a notification if anything goes wrong.
+This plugin connects to Balboa spa and hot-tub wifi modules and exposes spa controls such as pumps, lights, blower, thermostat, temperature, locks, hold mode, and water-flow status to Homebridge.

+Version 3.0.0-beta.1 adds Matter accessory support alongside the existing HomeKit exposure path.
+Because of that, this release now requires Homebridge 2.0.0 beta.85 or later, running on Node 22 or Node 24.

-The plugin does a good job of ensuring the state of all controls remains in sync whether you manipulate the controls through Home, through Siri, through physical controls on the spa, or through the Balboa spa app, and takes account of situations (e.g. during filtering) where some pumps cannot be turned off.
+The plugin keeps control state in sync whether you manipulate the spa through Home, Siri, Matter controllers, physical controls on the spa, or the Balboa spa app, and takes account of situations such as filter cycles where some pumps cannot be turned off.

-The default behaviour is for the plugin to discover your Spa automatically on your network, query it for all supported controls and make them all available to Homekit automatically.
-You can modify much of that behaviour by configuring the plugin with Homebridge ConfigUI.
-And of course you can rename or delete accessories in Home to serve your purposes.
-Finally the plugin will automatically correct the time of day of your spa, useful when daylight savings kicks in.
+The default behaviour is to discover your spa automatically on the network, query it for supported controls, and create accessories automatically.
+You can override much of that behaviour through Homebridge Config UI.
+The plugin can also automatically correct the spa clock when daylight savings or other clock drift occurs.

+## Version 3.0.0-beta.1

+- Plugin version updated to 3.0.0-beta.1.
+- Minimum runtime is now Homebridge 2.0.0-beta.85 with Node 22 or Node 24.
+- Added Matter accessory infrastructure and initial Matter mappings for pumps, blower, lights, switches, thermostat, temperature sensor, locks, and water flow status.
+- Pump and blower Matter Level Control handling now follows the Matter Pump setpoint mapping semantics.

 <p align="left">
   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/home.png" height="400"></a>